Starting a blog in India has never been easy as it is now.

-In this respect, influencers carry a lot of weight with their audiences and that often results in massive amounts of traffic, especially if the influencer and blogger collaborate together to promote it.
+In this respect, influencers carry a lot of weight with their audiences, which often results in massive traffic, especially if the influencer and blogger collaborate to promote it.

 says Eden cheng of WeInvoice

-One of the best ways you can gain traffic to your blog is by promoting it through your own Youtube channel.
-The great thing about this is that not only will you able to reach new audience but you’ll also be able to use your content to its full potential as well.
+One of the best ways to gain traffic to your blog is by promoting it through your own Youtube channel.
+The great thing about this is that not only will you able to reach a new audience, but you’ll also be able to use your content to its full potential as well.